 - Xanthric Flowerweed - Text by M. Alan Kazlev, from original entry by Kevin Self

-A sessile neogen; a carnivorous plant that has recently (since 9800s) become established in a few newly-terraformed worlds in the Udryck Sector (Outer Volumes), where it seems to have hitched a ride on local subrelativistic bioships.
+A sessile neogen; a carnivorous plant that has recently (since 9800s) become established in a few newly-terraformed worlds in the Udryck region (Outer Volumes), where it seems to have hitched a ride on local subrelativistic bioships.

 - Yggdrasil Bush, Yggy - Text by Todd Drashner and Steve Bowers